MadjdaKhedimi/research-tracker/README.md

 **👤 Import your profile once.** Visit your profile on LinkedIn, Google Scholar, or ResearchGate and click the floating import button.
 Your name, affiliation, and research interests are pulled in locally and merged across sources with deduplication.
 You can also add interests like `federated learning` or `CRISPR` by hand, and they're weighted in right away.

+**🌙 Light or dark, your call.** A theme toggle in Settings switches between Light, Dark, and Auto.
+Auto follows your system theme and updates on the fly when it changes.

 ---

 ## 🔒 Privacy first